-4.1 Supra-tidal development
+4.1 Supratidal development

 Figure 4 presents elevation difference maps over consecutive years.
-Maps show that deposition in the supra-tidal zone occur over at least ten different years, usually in a shoreline-parallel shape.
-For some years, as between 1998-1999 (b.) and 2003-2004 (e.), the deposition extended from the north to the south of the flat, and occurred at least 100 meters landward of the mean spring high tide level (i.e. higher elevations).
-For other periods, such as j., l. and r., the deposition occurred much closer to the MSHTL, although also oriented from north to south.
-For others, such as m., the deposition occurred only in the southern tip of the flat.
-Erosion patterns exceeding 0.16 meters occurred only over a few years, and mostly at locations close to the MSHTL.
-When looking at the map of accretion/erosion occurrence (balance of occurrence of accretion and erosive trends between years - Figure 5b), we can also see that a zone with more accretive than erosive years occurs in a well-formed shore-parallel shape above MSHTL.
+Maps show that deposition in the supratidal zone occur over at least 10 different years, usually in a shorelineparallel shape.
+For some years, as between 1998-1999 (b) and 2003-2004 (e), the deposition extended from the north to the south of the flat and occurred at least 100 m landward of the mean spring high tide level (i.e. higher elevations).
+For other periods, such as (j), (l), and (r), the deposition occurred much closer to the MSHTL, although also oriented from north to south.
+For others, such as (m), the deposition occurred only in the southern tip of the flat.
+Erosion patterns exceeding 0.16 m occurred only over a few years and mostly at locations close to the MSHTL.
+When looking at the map of accretion/erosion occurrence (balance of occurrence of accretion and erosive trends between years - Fig. 5b), we can also see that a zone with more accretive than erosive years occurs in a well-formed, shore-parallel shape above MSHTL.
 Thus, we conclude that there is a zone of sediment deposition in the west margin of the flat above MSHTL.